cbc-univie/protex/_sources/documentation_pages/detailed_example.rst.txt

     ATOM  H7     DUMMY H    ||      ATOM  H7     HDP1A
     ATOM  LPN21  LPD        ||      ATOM  LPN21  LPD

-Now, lets start building our system.
+Now, let's start building our system.
 The first part, getting the OpenMM simulation object is nothing protex specific and we won't need any protex functions for it.
 Nevertheless, here is one possible way to do it, if you are not that familiar with OpenMM.

 .. note::
-    All the files we need can be found in the protex directory.
+    All the files we need for this exemplary system can be found in the templates or forcefield directory.

 .. code-block:: python